 At its core, the Pepperdine mobile strategy supports the mission of the University and advances the strategic plan while building the reputation of Pepperdine as a preeminent global Christian university known for the integration of faith and learning.
 Secondarily, Pepperdine's mobile strategy aims to establish clear policies and processes for the development and measurement of mobile services at the University.

-Integrated Marketing Communications and Information Technology initiated the creation of a joint committee to research, document, and propose a university mobile strategy.
-Seeking new ways to better reach and serve the University through mobile communications and related technologies, the committee reviewed the university vision statement and strategic plan; conducted an external scan of the mobile marketplace in higher education and the corporate world; and conducted an internal discovery within the community.
+Integrated Marketing Communications and Information Technology initiated the creation of a joint committee to research, document, and propose a University-wide mobile strategy.
+Seeking new ways to better reach and serve the University through mobile communications and related technologies, the committee reviewed the University vision statement and strategic plan, conducted an external scan of the mobile marketplace in higher education and the corporate world, and conducted an internal discovery within the community.
 This synthesis of the information gathered has led to the development of the four tenets of the Pepperdine Mobile Strategy defined below:

 Mobile Tenet One — Building Community and Waves Pride

 Pepperdine's mobile initiatives will seek new ways to unify and connect our community.
 Through a balance of high-touch and high-tech, Pepperdine will serve both public (prospects, alumni, and visitors) and internal audiences (students, faculty, and staff) alike.
 Greater emphasis will be placed on recruitment, alumni engagement, and student life.

 Mobile Tenet Two — Advancing Knowledge and Scholarship